Fletcher (NSW)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Fletcher's median income among taxpayers is $61,892 and the average is $72,978.
-These figures are higher than national averages.
-Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $67,376 (median) and $79,444 (average).
-Census 2021 income data ranks Fletcher's household, family, and personal incomes highly, between the 80th and 91st percentiles nationally.
-Income analysis reveals that 39.6% of residents earn between $1,500 and $2,999 weekly, similar to the metropolitan region where 29.9% fall into this bracket.
-A substantial proportion, 38.1%, earn above $3,000 weekly, indicating strong economic capacity in Fletcher.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 90th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+As per AreaSearch's latest postcode level ATO data released on 2nd June 2023 for financial year 2023, Fletcher's median income among taxpayers is $61,892 with an average of $72,978.
+This is higher than the national average and compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $67,376 (median) and $79,444 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank highly in Fletcher, between the 80th and 91st percentiles nationally.
+Income analysis reveals that the largest segment comprises 39.6% earning $1,500 - 2,999 weekly (3,260 residents), mirroring the metropolitan region where 29.9% occupy this bracket.
+The substantial proportion of high earners at 38.1% above $3,000/week indicates strong economic capacity throughout the suburb.
+High housing costs consume 16.5% of income, though strong earnings still place disposable income at the 90th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income